DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 broader range of internet-enabled services, and from simple shared facilities, such as payphones, to a more varied ecology of mobile devices.
-So while the ICP began with a focus on payphones, over its course we can see this infrastructure being re-conceptualized as general-purpose internet access points, offering not only a phone but also a wireless access point which could then be shared, with mobile devices, across a group of users.
+So while the ICP began with a focus on payphones, over its course we can see this infrastructure being re conceptualized as general-purpose internet access points, offering not only a phone but also a wireless access point which could then be shared, with mobile devices, across a group of users.
 The development and installation of the phones, managed for the Department of Communications by Australian Private Networks (2014), is a remarkable story of ingenuity, opportunism and resourcefulness.
-The addition of the Wi-Fi capability to the community phone was first trialed at the Laura Dance Festival on Cape York in June 2011, and proved instantly popular.
-The festival organizer reported later that she could not have run the festival without the Wi-Fi.
+The addition of the WiFi capability to the community phone was first trialed at the Laura Dance Festival on Cape York in June 2011, and proved instantly popular.
+The festival organizer reported later that she could not have run the festival without the WiFi.

 As part of Labor’s ‘Closing the Gap’ strategy to redress Indigenous disadvantage, internet access was also provided through a Commonwealth